 What do you get when you have itchy skin, ugly shirts, spotty glasses, and a broken coffee maker?
 Certainly not a date!

 Hard water has been ruining pipes, appliances, and relationships for years.
-If hard water has entered your life, you can learn how to soften hard water and eliminate the problem for good.
+If hard water has entered your life, you can learn how to soften it and eliminate the problem for good.

-Stick around to learn what hard water actually is, how to diagnose the problem, and most importantly, which type of water softener is right for you.
+Stick around to learn what hard water actually is, how to diagnose the problem, and most importantly, which is the best water softener for you.

 If you’re not sure where to start when looking at water softener brands, take a look at some of the top models in several Amazon water softener categories.
-You can also watch this video for some inside water softener buying tips.
+You can also read this article for some inside water softener reviews.